Afternoon Tea hosted by Mary Berry on the British Pullman – Friday 3rd and Saturday 4th May 2019

 please call 01347 82 52 92

 An afternoon tea on the beautifully ornate British Pullman is always a delightful treat.
-This dining experience is made even sweeter as your host Mary Berry – a celebrated cook and baker and known as star of ‘The Great British Bake Off’ – guides you through a selection of her favourite dishes.
+This dining experience is made even sweeter as your host Mary Berry – a celebrated cook and baker and known as one-time star of ‘The Great British Bake Off’ amongst many other shows – guides you through a selection of her favourite dishes.

-This special tour departs from London Victoria on Sunday 5th February; confirmed timings will be supplied with your travel documents.
+This special tour departs from London Victoria on Friday 3rd and Saturday 4th May 2019; confirmed timings will be supplied with your travel documents.

 Beginning at London Victoria, you are greeted by your host Mary Berry, the ‘Queen of Cakes’ and one of the UK’s best-loved personalities.

 You soon board the glamorous Belmond British Pullman and step back in time to a more elegant age of travel.
 Be sure to admire the intricate art deco features of your carriage and those of the others on the train, including handcrafted marquetry, gleaming crystal and silken lampshades – each carriage is unique.

 Sit back in your armchair and admire the passing countryside of the Weald of Kent as you are served an indulgent spread.
 Savour a selection of Mary Berry’s favourite cakes and desserts, tea or coffee and a glass of sparkling wine.
 Author of over 80 best-selling cookery books, and with a TV career spanning more than six decades, Mary is seen as the face of family cookery (most recently on ‘Britain’s Best Home Cook’) – and she will be on the train throughout.